 We encourage you to remain vigilant in reviewing your Information, such as reviewing your account statements, and monitor credit reports for any suspicious activity.
-We encourage you to enroll to receive identity and credit monitoring services.
-Please note that you must enroll directly.
-We are unable to enroll in these services for you.
+We also encourage you to activate the no cost identity monitoring services.
+Please note that you must activate directly.
+We are unable to activate these services for you.